Skip to main content

 Key Points

-2. In the inputs, we have configured to enable anonymous login, which will automatically activate this login method for users.
+2. In inputs, we configured to enable anonymous login, which will automatically enable this login method for users.

-3. The login authentication plugin also supports configuring other login methods such as unauthenticated access.
-For detailed configuration instructions, please refer to the Login Authentication Plugin Configuration Documentation
+3. The Login Authentication plugin also supports configuring other login methods such as unauthenticated access.
+For detailed configuration instructions, refer to the Login Authentication Plugin Configuration Documentation.

 Using the Mini Program Plugin

-In this step, we need to use the Mini Program plugin to automate the building and publishing of Mini Programs.
+In this step, we need to use the Mini Program plugin to automate the building and deployment of Mini Programs.

-Add a field mp under framework.plugins, where the value of the field is a JSON object.
+Add a field mp under framework.plugins, where the value is a JSON object.

 {